-The TIO is a fast, free and fair dispute resolution service for small business and residential customers who have a complaint about their telephone or internet service in Australia.
-We are independent and do not take sides.
-Our goal is to settle disputes quickly in an objective and non-bureaucratic way.
+The Telecommunications Industry Ombudsman provides an independent dispute resolution service for small business and residential customers who have a complaint about their telephone or internet service in Australia.
+Our service is free to customers.

-We are able to investigate complaints about telephone and internet services, including by collecting all documentation and information relevant to the complaint.
-The TIO has the authority to make Binding Decisions (decisions the telecommunications company is legally obliged to implement) up to the value of $50,000, and Recommendations up to the value of $100,000.
-For complaints received by the TIO before 1 July 2012, the TIO has the authority to make Binding Decisions up to $30,000 and Recommendations up to $85,000.
+We are able to handle complaints about telephone and internet services, including by collecting any documents or information relevant to the complaint.
+We have the authority to decide the resolution of a complaint (the telecommunications company is legally obliged to implement) up to $50,000, and make recommendations up to $100,000.

 The Board is chaired by an independent Director and contains a balanced mix of Directors with industry and consumer experience, an Independent Director with not-for-profit governance experience and Independent Director with commercial governance experience.
 The Board has adopted a charter that sets out its roles and responsibilities.